Skip to content

 Full setup also installs:

-• Claude Desktop via the official Homebrew claude cask
+• ChatGPT desktop app (includes Codex) via the official Homebrew chatgpt cask

-• T3 Code via the official Homebrew t3-code cask
+• T3 Code (nightly channel) via the official Homebrew t3-code@nightly cask

-The Dock installer places both right after Zed Preview when they are installed.
+The Dock installer places both in the Dock when they are installed.

 Performance Testing